dariogoetz/keyboard_layout_optimizer/README.md

 ```

 #### Artificial Bee Colony (`optimize_abc.rs`)
-Currently, a few of the options available in the other binaries are not yet implemented for Artificial Bee Colony optimization.
+Currently, a few of the options available in the other binaries are not yet implemented for this optimization.

 Example of an optimization (starting from a random layout, fixing "," and "."):
 ``` sh